Excuse me, but can I be you for a while?

 Your mother shows up in a nasty dress

-And it's your turn now to stand where I stand
+Hmm, it's your turn now to stand where I stand

-Here, take hold of my hand
+Everybody lookin' at you, here taken hold of my hand

 Yeah, I can hear them

-But what if I'm a mermaid?
+But what if I'm a mermaid

 In these jeans of yours with her name still on it